The Bachelor of Science in Computer Engineering

 |CSCI 430||Software Engineering||3.0||FA|

-An overview of software engineering principles and practice.
-Topics include: traditional software engineering methodologies, agile software engineering methodologies, requirements engineering, software design, risk analysis, quality assurance, testing, group dynamics, communication, and project planning/management.
-Students work in groups to design and implement a semester long software project.
+An overview of software engineering principles, practice, and tools.
+Topics include: agile software engineering methodologies, requirements engineering, test-driven development, software design patterns, MVC architecture, version control, software metrics, and static analysis.
+Students work in groups to design and implement a semester-long open source software project.
 2 hours discussion, 2 hours activity.
 (002310)

 |CSCI 446||Introduction to Computer Networks and Network Management||3.0||FS|